JacksonVD/PwnedPasswordsDLL/README.md

 # Introduction

+PwnedPasswordsDLL is probably the simplest DLL you've ever seen.
+It consists of two functions - the built-in DLL boilerplate in Visual Studio, and a function to check passwords against the HaveIBeenPwned database of breached passwords.

 Check out https://jacksonvd.com/checking-for-breached-passwords-with-active-directory for more information on the background of the tool.

 # Compiling the Code (Visual Studio)